giacbrd/ShallowLearn/README.rst

     >>> clf.predict([('tall', 'am', 'i')])
     ['yes']

-With method ``fit_embeddings(X)'' it is possible to pre-train word vectors, using the current parameter values of the model.
+With method ``fit_embeddings(X)`` it is possible to pre-train word vectors, using the current parameter values of the model.

 FastText
 ~~~~~~~~